latchset/clevis/doc/clevis-encrypt-tang.1.md

     $ jose jwk thp -i $DBDIR/$SIG.jwk

-Tang can also perform entirely offline encryption if you pre-share the server advertisment.
-You can fetch the advertisment with a simple command (just be careful your network isn't compromised!):
+Tang can also perform entirely offline encryption if you pre-share the server advertisement.
+You can fetch the advertisement with a simple command (just be careful your network isn't compromised!):

     $ curl -f $URL/adv > adv.jws

-Once you have the advertisment file, just provide it:
+Once you have the advertisement file, just provide it:

     $ clevis encrypt tang '{"url":...,"adv":"adv.jws"}' < PT > JWE